laminlabs/lamin-blog/docs/spatialdata.md

 Spatial omics technologies — Xenium, Visium, MERFISH, seqFISH, and others — are generating datasets that combine molecular profiling with spatial coordinates.
 The [SpatialData](https://github.com/scverse/spatialdata) framework[^marconato25] provides a unified format for these heterogeneous datasets: images, segmentation masks, point clouds, shapes, and count tables, all stored in a single `.zarr` store.
-But as spatial datasets accumulate across experiments, technologies, and labs, querying, finding them, and training models on them become challenges.
+But as spatial datasets accumulate across experiments, technologies, and labs, managing, querying, and training models on them become challenges.
 To address these challenges, we have built native SpatialData support into LaminDB, enabling robust cross-dataset queries, validation, and lineage tracking.

 ## Querying spatial datasets by biological metadata

 Every SpatialData `.zarr` stored in LaminDB is a queryable `Artifact` annotated with biological & operational metadata.
-This means you can query datasets by tissue, assay, disease, cell type, project, source code, etc. — without knowing file paths or folder structures:
+This means you can query datasets by tissue, assay, disease, cell type, project, source code, etc. — without knowing file paths or folder structures, but based on registries for the features and entities you care about.

 :::::{tab-set}